My Heart is a Golden Buddha – Audiobook edition

 “You are connected with everything in the universe.
 All the energy, creativity, and insight of the universe is flowing together with you.
 Right now.
 Free for anyone to use.
 And no matter how much you use, it will never run out.
 When we begin to live in accord with this connection – call it Buddha-nature, God, the foundation, or one mind – this energy and wisdom can flow through us.
 This connection is there within each of us, calling to us, waiting for us to pay attention.”
 (DRM free)

 A collection of Daehaeng Kun Sunim’s teachings that have been organized by topic, ranging from practice in daily life, to the meaning of Buddha-nature.
 Open it anywhere, and just start reading.
 Excerpted from the Korean book, Principles of One Mind, with a foreword by Robert Buswell.

 “No River to Cross speaks directly and simply from the heart, much in the manner of Shunryu Suzuki’s Zen Mind, Beginner’s Mind.
 Master Daehaeng’s ability to penetrate the skin with plain and pointed words should give this work the same longevity.” — Francisca Cho, Georgetown University, translator of Everything Yearned For.

-(The link above will take you to Amazon.com, but when you buy directly from Wisdom Publications, you help them to keep putting out great books on Buddhism and spirituality.
-When you buy from the publisher, they get the entire amount, whereas they get less than half of the cover price when a book is sold through Amazon.com or a regular bookstore.)
+When you buy directly from Wisdom Publications, you help them to keep putting out great books on Buddhism and spirituality.
+When you buy from the publisher, they get the entire amount, whereas they get less than half of the cover price when a book is sold through other bookstores.

 Wake up!
 Stop being deceived by your attachments, fears, and dualistic thinking.
 The truth you are searching for already exists everywhere in your daily life.
 When you realize this, you’ll laugh until your sides hurt at how much effort you spent to discover that you are yourself!